somaSeb/somaSeb/README.md

 ## About me 🌱

-- New fish being brought up to speed by [jLö](https://github.com/JessicaLoers)
+- New fish brought up to speed by [jLö](https://github.com/JessicaLoers)
 - neuefische
 - more soon&trade;